Running on Clean Electricity

 UNIT

-While SVCE has taken us a long way to reducing the emissions associated with our electricity use, some of our residents and businesses still get their electricity from Pacific Gas and Electricity (PG&E).
-In 2019, PG&E reported their electricity was carbon-free and therefore their emissions were nearly zero.* This was largely due to a change in how utilities count their emissions.
-In 2020, PG&E reported that they did not supply 100% carbon-free electricity.
-Which resulted in a 913% increase in the sector.
+A small number of residents and businesses still get their electricity from PG&E. In 2019, PG&E reported their electricity was carbon-free, making their emissions nearly zero.* This was due to a change in how utilities count their emissions.
+PG&E has not since reported 100% carbon-free electricity.

 *Sunnyvale uses the emissions factor for the previous year in reporting electricity emissions.
 This is due to the emissions factor data not being available at the time of reporting.
 So, while Sunnyvale is reporting 100% clean electricity in 2020, this is reflective of the 2019 emissions factor.